pizzawarrior/QUIVR-custom-surfboards/README.md

    DB_NAME=quivr-db
    USER_NAME=your_username
    USER_PW=your_password
-4. cd into this project, and run `docker compose up`
+4. cd into this project directory and run `docker compose up`
 5. Successful launch should build 3 Docker containers and log a 'Compiled successfully!' message in the console
 6. The project can now be viewed in the browser: http://localhost:3000
-7. You can now create a customer account from this page
+7. You can now create a customer account in the browser
 8. To test the backend routes go to the Swagger UI here: http://localhost:8000/docs
 9. You will need to create a shaper account to create an order, click here and fill out all criteria: http://localhost:8000/docs#/Auth/create_account_accounts_post
-10. Now when you go back to the homepage for the site and log in with your customer creds you should be able to select the shaper account you created in Swagger, and create a surfboard order.
+10. Now when you go back to the homepage for the site and log in with your customer creds you should be able to select the shaper account you created in Swagger, and create a surfboard order
-11. If order creation was success, it should populate on the Order History page.
+11. If order creation was successful the order should populate on your Order History page
 12. You can also log in as the shaper you created, and update the status of your current orders by clicking the Order History page

 ## App Design